 Each townhouse is divided into two units that can house eight students each.
 Common areas include a living room, kitchenette, dining area and study loft.
 Amenities include air conditioning, Wi-Fi and cable.

 March and Shobert Hall each house up to 54 students and feature lounges, study rooms, laundry rooms, bike storage rooms and kitchenettes.
 Amenities include air conditioning, Wi-Fi and cable.

-The three-story residence hall, which was renovated in 1994, features a furnished common area, kitchenette, study room, classroom, laundry room, air conditioning, Wi-Fi and cable.
+A traditional residence hall with single and double rooms, this three-story residence hall, which was renovated in 1994, features a furnished common area, kitchenette, study room, classroom, laundry room, air conditioning, Wi-Fi and cable.
 Room sizes vary but each includes a bed, desk, dresser, chair and wardrobe.